thespad/thespad.github.io/content/posts/practical-configuration-of-traefik-as-a-reverse-proxy-for-docker-updated-for-2023/index.md

      - traefik.http.services.bookstack.loadbalancer.server.port=80
 ```

 You omit the entire port label, Traefik will use the first port listed in the EXPOSE statement of the image.
-This can be tricky for obvious reasons as you reliant on the image provider setting it correctly at build time.
+This can be tricky for obvious reasons as you are reliant on the image provider setting it correctly at build time.

 And finally, if instead of